Jarrett Culver: Personal life

 Culver is a Christian.
 His father, Hiawatha Culver Jr. is the Texas Tech team chaplain and delivered the pre-game prayer for Texas Tech before each home basketball game.
 In high school, Jarrett played basketball with older brother J.J., who later joined the team at Wayland Baptist University.
-J.J. reportedly scored a hundred points in a game.
 Trey Culver, his oldest brother, was a decorated athlete for the Texas Tech track and field team in the high jump, tying the fourth-best mark in collegiate indoor history in 2018.